carloscurcino/CRUD-REACT-FULLSTACK/README.md

-# Getting Started with Create React App
+# CRUD FULLSTACK Using REACT, EXPRESS/NODE, MYSQL
-This projectwas made with base in the video of Will Dev.
+This project was made with base in the video of Will Dev.
 In this project I created a crud fullstack.
 The tecnologies bellow was used:
 -React to frontend.
 -Node.js using express, for the backend construction.